artjsalina5/CSE3160---Functional-Programming-Fundamentals/README.md

 This repository serves as a backup of my work for this course.

 All work is my own.
 Be forewarned: [The Student Code](https://community.uconn.edu/the-student-code/the-student-code-preamble/).
 UConn has a fair share of cheaters that were spawned during the Zoom days of the COVID-19 lockdown.

-Fortunately, it turns out that this also certainly does not make you as bright as you think you are.
+I have heard people bragging about how they cheated on AP exams and SAT exams to get to where they are.

+Fortunately, it's easy to find their lack of faith disturbing.

             ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⡀⣀⣀⣤⢤⣀⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
             ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣀⣠⣴⣶⣿⣿⡿⣿⢿⣷⣽⣿⣿⣿⣷⣆⠀⠀⣀⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
             ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣰⣛⣽⣿⠿⠿⢻⣿⡟⣷⣼⣉⣿⣿⣿⣿⣟⠻⣿⣿⣟⢿⡦⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀